Echinaster

 Echinaster is a well-studied and common genus of starfish containing ~30 species and is the second-largest genus found within the family Echinasteridae.
 The genera Henricia and Echinaster encompass 90% of all the species found within the family Echinasteridae.
 It contains 30 species, however the number of species in this genus is still debatable because of uncertainty within the genera.
 This genus is currently sub-divided into two sub-genera: Echinaster and Othilia, evolutionary relationships between the sub-genera is not understood.
 Echinaster are found in the Pacific, Atlantic and Indian oceans, with most species being studied in the Gulf of Mexico and Brazil.
 The sub-genera Othilia is thought to encompass species mainly found in the Gulf of Mexico and Brazil.
 Echinaster is often one of the most studied species within the family Echinasteridae and is often used to find evolutionary relationships.

 Many species found within Echinaster are red, orange, or pink in coloration.

 Species

+The genus echinaster includes 61 known species: